Intersection Theory on Linear Subvarieties of Toric Varieties: Preliminaries

-Taking for the matroid $M$ the uniform matroid of rank $n$ on $n$ elements yields a complete fan $\mB(M)$.
+Taking for the matroid $\mathcal M$ the uniform matroid of rank $n$ on $n$ elements yields a complete fan $\mB(\mathcal M)$.
 In particular, $\mathds R^n$, or more generally $\nr$ for any lattice $N$, equipped with the trivial weight $1$, is a matroid variety.

-The nice thing about matroid varieties is that they allow an intersection product.
-That is, for each matroid variety $\B$, the graded Abelian group $Z^*(\B)=\bigoplus_{k\in\mathds N}Z^k(\B)$ can be given the structure of a graded commutative ring with unity $\B$, which also has the property that the support of a product $C\cdot D$ is contained in $|C|\cap |D|$ (\cite[Thm.
+Matroid varieties play an important role in tropical intersection theory because they allow intersection products.
+That is, for each matroid variety $\B$, the graded Abelian group $Z^*(\B)=\bigoplus_{k\in\mathds N}Z^k(\B)$ can be given the structure of a graded commutative ring with unity $\B$, which also has the property that the support of a product $C\cdot D$ is contained in $|C|\cap |D|$ \cite[Thm.
 4.5]{FR10}, \cite[Prop.
-3.13]{Sh13}).
+3.13]{Sh13}.

-Intersection products on matroid varieties also respect intersections with piecewise polynomials, which are somewhat the tropical analogues of equivariant cocycles on toric varieties.
-A piecewise polynomial of degree $k$ on a cycle $A$ is a continuous function $\phi:|A|\rightarrow\mathds R$ for which there exists a fan structure $\Sigma$ on $|A|$ such that $\phi$ is given by a homogeneous polynomial of degree $k$ with integer coefficients on every cone of $\Sigma$.
+Intersection products on matroid varieties also respect intersections with piecewise polynomials, which are the tropical analogues of equivariant cocycles on toric varieties (see Section \ref{subsec:Minkowski weights}).
+A \emph{piecewise polynomial} of degree $k$ on a cycle $A$ is a continuous function $\phi:|A|\rightarrow\mathds R$ for which there exists a fan structure $\Sigma$ on $|A|$ such that $\phi$ is given by a homogeneous polynomial of degree $k$ with integer coefficients on every cone of $\Sigma$.
 The Abelian group of piecewise polynomials of degree $k$ on $A$ is denoted by $\PP^k(A)$.
 Allowing also polynomials with mixed degrees we obtain a graded ring $\PP^*(A)=\bigoplus_{k\in\mathds N}\PP^k(A)$.
 In \cite[Prop.
 2.24]{F11} it is shown that $Z^*(A)$ can be given the structure of a graded $\PP^*(A)$-module, making $Z^*(A)$ a $\PP^*(A)$-algebra in case $A$ is a matroid variety.
 Given two cycles $A$, $B\in Z^*(\nr)$ with $|A|\subseteq |B|$, there is a natural restriction morphism $\PP^*(B)\rightarrow \PP^*(A)$.
-This induces a $\PP^*(B)$-module structure on $Z^*(A)$ and with this structure, the inclusion $Z^*(A)\rightarrow Z^*(B)$ (note that this is a graded morphism of degree $\codim(A,B)$) is a morphism of $\PP^*(B)$-modules.
+This induces a $\PP^*(B)$-module structure on $Z^*(A)$ and with this structure, the inclusion $Z^*(A)\rightarrow Z^*(B)$ [note that this is a graded morphism of degree $\codim(A,B)$] is a morphism of $\PP^*(B)$-modules.